curiosag/picoservice/README.md

 ## the idea

 Computations are nested recursive functions.
-Some of them are primitive (+, -, * ...).
+They can be primitive, this might be on the level of `+`, `-`, `>` or `<=`, but it could be as well a call of a connector to an external data provider, expensive both in terms of time as of cost charged.

 A condition is just another somewhat special primitive function.
 Each function has a dedicated function to return its result to.

 Every function receives named values as messages and propagates them to subsequent functions if needed.
 Each function is an actor, so all off them operate concurrently.